cosmos/cosmos-sdk/PENDING.md

 IMPROVEMENTS

 * Gaia REST API (`gaiacli advanced rest-server`)
+  * \#2879, \#2880 Update deposit and vote endpoints to perform a direct txs query when a given proposal is inactive and thus having votes and deposits removed from state.

 * Gaia CLI  (`gaiacli`)
+  * \#2879, \#2880 Update deposit and vote CLI commands to perform a direct txs query when a given proposal is inactive and thus having votes and deposits removed from state.

 * Gaia
   * [\#3021](https://github.com/cosmos/cosmos-sdk/pull/3021) Add `--gentx-dir` to `gaiad collect-gentxs` to specify a directory from which collect and load gentxs.